Tanjim-hossain/cds-final-project-tst/README.md

 ## Interpretation & Comparison:

-Growth Pattern: For both local and HPC runs, the time to insert/search increases nearly linearly as the number of words grows.
+Growth Pattern: For both local and HPC runs, the time to insert/search increases almost linearly as the number of words grows.

 Scalability: